Article

 • for apps, keep yourself grounded in mobile design patterns.

+• 14.
 Refera.
-A dashboard for dental referral solution
+Dashboard for a dental referral solution

 As we needed to combine the metrics with the lists of specific doctors – which appeared depending on the metrics – we combined the cards with the spreadsheets.
 As we've mentioned previously, spreadsheets work best when you need to visualize the list of people with specific characteristics (here, even with actionable buttons).
 And cards allow to distinguish between plain numerical data without the numbers turning into a mess.
 Green colors work for the medical field, and as there's no need to dramatically emphasize specific bits of data, the color palette remained quite muted.